llmm78/DSM050-Data-Visualisation-Final-Coursework-Assignment/README.md

 This project performs an analysis of the celiac disease *ontological space*, as defined by the disease-disease network (taxonomic space) and disease-function network both derived from the Stanford Biomedical Network Dataset Collection.
-The analysis is conducted in Python and is based on the use of NetworkX
+The analysis is conducted in Python and is based on the use of NetworkX.

 ## Data Access
-The **datasets** used in this project are publicly available and are distributed under the BSD license Marinka Zitnik Rok Sosič, Sagar Maheshwari and J. Leskovec, “BioSNAP Datasets: Stanford Biomedical Network Dataset Collection.”
+The **datasets** used in this project are publicly available and are distributed under the BSD license.

+Marinka Zitnik Rok Sosič, Sagar Maheshwari and J. Leskovec, “BioSNAP Datasets: Stanford Biomedical Network Dataset Collection.”
 Aug.
 2018.
 [Online].
 Available: http://snap.stanford.edu/biodata